Compare business gas prices

 - How much gas your business uses

-Once our energy experts have all this information, they will gather together the best value tariffs available, so you can make an informed decision on who will be supplying your gas.
+Once Bionic's energy experts have all this information, they will gather together the best value tariffs available, so you can make an informed decision on who will be supplying your gas.
 Simply let us know which deal you prefer, and we’ll set up your new contract with your new supplier.

 It’s worth noting that you won’t be able to agree on a new deal until your current one has entered its ‘renewal window’ – for more information, check out How to switch business gas and electricity.